 She landed her first internship at Cumulus Media because of her experience as a writer for Hunter College’s online publication.
 She proved to Cumulus Media, that as a digital intern, she wanted to stay and grow.
 After three months of interning for Cumulus and working with the four different stations: 77 WABC, NASH 94.7, Radio 103.9, and 95.5 PLJ, her boss began discussing the possibility of her becoming the new social media manager.
 She gathered everything she learned from Cumulus and interned for HOT 97 where she was exposed to all aspects of radio and quite a bit of writing.

 Her most recent internship, Vibe Magazine, was a walk in the park.
 Dayna wrote over sixty articles for Vibe and published an interview piece for Oprah Winfrey’s “O’s Girls” special.
 Dayna not only wrote for Vibe, but has a self-titled website (daynamariejournalist.com) where she conducts interviews, album reviews, and entertainment stories.
 On this website, she has interviewed “Dance Moms” star Gianna Martello and Beyonce’s main dancers: Ashley Everett, Dnay Baptiste and Amandy Fernandez.
-Currently, she serves as the News Writer for MusicTimes.com, where she writes original and engaging content.
+Currently, she serves as the News Writer for MusicTimes.com and the Entertainment Editor for AtlantaBlackStar.com, where she writes original and engaging content.